Zaamine/eCommerce_Chatbot-Rasa_Python/README.md

 * Designed 22 conversation scenarios based on the writing of 2211 examples of user intents as NLU training data and 768 chatbot responses in English on the Rasa framework
 * Used Rasa Open Source for the chatbot architecture
 * Used Rasa Action Server to execute "custom actions" allowing the chatbot to validate forms and query a MySQL database
-* Integrated the chatbot on a local copy of the e-commerce website as a rest API using the Webchat plugin in JavaScript
+* Integrated the chatbot on a local copy of a PHP e-commerce website as a rest API using the Webchat plugin in JavaScript

 ![](https://github.com/Zaamine/Zaamine/blob/main/images/rasa_chatbot-screenshot_1.PNG)
 ![](https://github.com/Zaamine/Zaamine/blob/main/images/rasa_chatbot-screenshot_2.PNG)